Infixo/WWR-AITweaks/README.md

 - Based on the above, the manager decides if the line should be upgraded or downgraded and/or if more/less vehicles are needed.
 - (0.2) All vehicle manipulations go thorugh Generated Plan which assures that a vehicle is not sold when the replacement is not possible.
 - (0.2) Balanced line growth - manager will try for all vehicles be of similar tier.
-- (0.2) Optimal number of vehicles accounts for trip time.
+- (0.2) Optimal number of vehicles accounts for trip time and type of vehicles.
 - (0.2) Evaluation results can be displayed as a tooltip by UITweaks.
 - IMPORTANT NOTES.
   - The process of upgrading/downgrading involves first selling the old one, and after that buying a new one.
 This logic also exists in the vanilla gamem btw.
 It is imperative to make sure the hub manager has enough funds to acquire a new vehicle.
 Otherwise, you may end up with an empty line.
 I recommend using Budget setting and set it to the value that allows to buy the best vehicle currently available.